havocp/xsbt-wiki/Plugins.md

 `reload return` changes back to the original build.
 Any session settings the have not been saved are dropped.

+### Global plugins

+In sbt 0.7.x, a processor was a way to add new commands to sbt and distribute them to users.
+A key feature was the ability to have per-user processors so that once declared, it could be used in all projects for that user.
+In sbt 0.9, plugins and processors are unified.
+Specifically, a plugin can add commands and plugins can be declared globally for a user.

+The `~/.sbt/plugins/` directory is treated as a global plugin definition project.
+It is a normal sbt project whose classpath is available to all sbt project definitions for that user as described above for per-project plugins.

 # By Example

 ## Using a library in a build definition